IvionSauce/blocklist-scripts/README.md

 Most of these blocklists are not made or curated with the capabilities of name servers in mind.
 By using the `NXDOMAIN` response code a name server signals that the domain does not exist, and by extension no domains exist below said domain.
 We can use this [fact](https://tools.ietf.org/html/rfc8020) to further reduce the amount of domains we need to keep track of.

 ### Overview of scripts
 What follows are the scripts in the order that I use them, they’re kept seperate to aid in mixing and matching.
-All commands, except `retrieve-blocklists.sh`, output their results on stdout.
+All commands, except `get-blocklists.sh`, output their results on stdout.
 Commands that optionally accept a list of files also accept input from stdin instead of those files.

 #### parse-blocklists.sh [blocklist-file...]
 Given a number of files, either hosts files or files containing just a list of domains, will output just the domains seperated by newlines.
 This will be the starting point of the pipeline.